 3. Treasure Your Traditions

 Eating peppermint bark and drinking white hot chocolate from our favorite Christmas mugs while decorating the tree; a new ornament for each child each year; a few new songs to add to our beloved Christmas playlist.
-These are some of the traditions I started with my children, and that they look forward to every year and will always remember, long after those gifts – expensive and not so much – have been discarded and forgotten.
+These are some of the traditions I started with my children, and that they look forward to every year and will always remember, long after those gifts – the expensive and the inexpensive, alike – have been discarded and forgotten.

 If you find that your traditions feel too much like ghosts from Christmases past, make some alterations or add new ones.
 The big change I made was trading the big, Fraser Fir for a fake, plastic white tree.
 My kids weren’t necessarily crazy about it at first, but assembling and decorating the fake, white Christmas tree (with lights already on it!!!) in our new home has – along with the peppermint bark, Christmas mugs, and Christmas music – become one of our traditions.